 - Fine Guidance Sensors (FGS).

-The various key components of Hubble Telescope and its importance is as follows:
+The various key components of the Hubble Telescope and its importance is as follows:

 - Spacecraft systems: Hubble is operated by commands from the ground.
 Several spacecraft systems are in place to keep Hubble functioning smoothly.